mngugi/Algorithms-/README.md

 1.0 [9,4,5,3] ->
    > Divide the list into two parts: Left-A [9,4] | Right-B [5,3].
 This is the first step before
      sorting it recursively.
-     > Logically We can now say we have two arrays with elements in them, i.e., A[9,4] and B[5,3].
+     > Logically, we can now say we have two arrays with elements in them, i.e., A[9,4] and B[5,3].

 1.1 -> Now initialize arrays Left-A[] and Right-B[] with i and j that is `A[i] and B[j]`, logically see it as index/pointers positions for example (index: [element]) that are `0:[9],1:[4],2:[5],3:[3].`